Myroslav Skoryk

 Myroslav Mykhailovych Skoryk (Мирослав Михайлович Скорик; 13 July 1938 – 1 June 2020) was a Ukrainian composer and teacher.
-His music is contemporary in style and contains stylistic traits from Ukrainian folk traditions.
+His music is contemporary in style and contains stylistic traits from Ukrainian folk music traditions.

 Skoryk was awarded the titles People's Artist of Ukraine and Hero of Ukraine.

 Early life

-Myroslav Skoryk was born in Lviv, Ukraine, then a part of Poland on 13 July 1938.
-His parents were both educated in Austria at the University of Vienna and subsequently became educators.
+Myroslav Mykhailovych Skoryk was born in Lviv, on 13 July 1938.
+His parents were both educated in Austria at the University of Vienna, and subsequently became teachers.
 His father was a historian and an ethnographer, while his mother was a chemist.
 Although his parents did not have special musical training, his mother played piano and his father played the violin.
-Skoryk was exposed to music in the household from an early age.
-No less important was the fact that in his family was a well-known diva of the 20th century—Skoryk's great aunt was the Ukrainian soprano Solomiya Krushelnytska.
+Skoryk was exposed to music in the household from an early age, and his great aunt was the Ukrainian soprano Solomiya Krushelnytska.

-Skoryk entered the Lviv Music School in 1945, but two years later his family were deported to Siberia, where Myroslav grew up.
+Skoryk entered the Lviv Music School in 1945, but two years later his family were deported to Siberia, where he grew up.
 The family did not return to Lviv until 1955.

 Student years

-Between 1955 and 1960 Skoryk studied at the Lviv Conservatory, There he received training in musical composition and music theory; his teachers included Stanislav Liudkevych and Roman Simovych.
-Skoryk’s final exam piece was Vesna ('Spring'), a cantata for soloists, mixed choir and orchestra that was based on verses by the Ukrainian writer Ivan Franko.
+Between 1955 and 1960 Skoryk studied at the Lviv Conservatory, There he received training in musical composition and music theory; his teachers included Stanyslav Lyudkevych and Roman Simovych.
+Skoryk's final exam piece was Vesna ('Spring'), a cantata for soloists, mixed choir and orchestra that was based on verses by the Ukrainian writer Ivan Franko.
 Other piano pieces written during Skoryk's student years include a piano sonata, and V Karpatakh ('In the Carpathian Mountains'), also for solo piano.
+Skoryk was also a pupil of Mykola Kolessa.